Funding4HomeCare

 Figure out the average amount you need to cover payroll during these delays.
 This will help you find a partner that can provide the right level of support.
 Don’t just think about your immediate needs; consider your goals for the next six to twelve months.
 Are you planning to hire more caregivers or take on new clients?
 Your funding solution should be able to grow with you.

-Compare Different Companies and Their Terms
+Step 2: Compare Companies and Their Terms

 Once you know what you need, it’s time to compare your options.
 Look for a funding company that specializes in the home care industry.
 A generic lender might not understand why a Medicaid payment is taking 90 days, but a specialist will.
 They’ll have experience with the unique payment cycles you deal with every day and can offer solutions tailored to your situation.